The advantages and disadvantages of renewable energy

 1. It can be inconsistent for energy generation

 Renewable energy production can vary based on the source and season.
 Solar is less effective in the winter (and obviously useless in the dark), while wind speeds and river flow can change throughout the year.
+Most of northern Europe can sometimes be hit by dunkelflaute events, which are periods of low wind and little sunlight, and this can make it tricky for solar panels and wind turbines to be effective.

 Tidal energy is more reliable since tides happen twice a day, but it's significantly more expensive compared to other sources of renewable energy.
 It can also be challenging to find suitable locations for projects because of its potential harm to biodiversity.